selimkuzucu/selimkuzucu.github.io/content/about.md

 Previously, I obtained by BS in Computer Engineering from Middle East Technical University where I was advised by [Prof. Dr. Sinan Kalkan](https://scholar.google.com/citations?user=yiAWeIAAAAAJ&hl=en).

-I was also lucky enough to be an intern at Five AI (Bosch) Oxford Applied Research Center under the supervision of [Dr. Kemal Oksuz](https://scholar.google.com/citations?user=nWHRjrkAAAAJ) and [Dr. Puneet K. Dokania](https://puneetkdokania.github.io/), at the [University of Cambridge, Affective Intelligence and Robotics Lab](https://cambridge-afar.github.io) under the supervision of [Prof. Hatice Gunes](https://www.cl.cam.ac.uk/~hg410/) and also [METU Image Lab](https://image.ceng.metu.edu.tr/members.html) under the supervision of [Prof. Dr. Sinan Kalkan](https://scholar.google.com/citations?user=yiAWeIAAAAAJ&hl=en) and [Prof. Emre Akbas](https://user.ceng.metu.edu.tr/~emre/).
+I was also lucky enough to be an intern at Five AI (Bosch) Oxford Applied Research Center under the supervision of [Dr. Kemal Oksuz](https://scholar.google.com/citations?user=nWHRjrkAAAAJ) and [Dr. Puneet K. Dokania](https://puneetkdokania.github.io/), at the [University of Cambridge, Affective Intelligence and Robotics Lab](https://cambridge-afar.github.io) under the supervision of [Prof. Hatice Gunes](https://www.cl.cam.ac.uk/~hg410/) and also at the [METU Image Lab](https://image.ceng.metu.edu.tr/members.html) under the supervision of [Prof. Dr. Sinan Kalkan](https://scholar.google.com/citations?user=yiAWeIAAAAAJ&hl=en) and [Prof. Emre Akbas](https://user.ceng.metu.edu.tr/~emre/).

-Previously, I worked broadly on robustness and fairness of machine learning models.
+Previously, I worked broadly on robustness, reliability and fairness of machine learning models.
 Nowadays, I am interested in foundation models, with a special focus on vision-language modeling.

 ## Education